xoac/flaeg/README.md

 ```

 ### Custom Parsers
-The function `flaeg.AddParser` adds a custom parser for a specified type
+The function `flaeg.AddParser` adds a custom parser for a specified type.

 ```go
 func (f *Flaeg) AddParser(typ reflect.Type, parser Parser)
 ```

-It can be used like this :
+It can be used like this:

 ```go
 //add custom parser to fleag
 flaeg.AddParser(reflect.TypeOf([]ServerInfo{}), &sliceServerValue{})
 ```

-`sliceServerValue{}` need to implement `flaeg.Parser` :
+`sliceServerValue{}` need to implement `flaeg.Parser`:

 ```go
 type Parser interface {